Image: Transcription of a chant based on visualization by the Photophonograph

 May 2022: “Appunns Tonometer.
 Zur Kolonialität eines akustischen Interfaces zur Vermessung von Musik im Phonogramm-Archiv Berlin,” Akustische Interfaces, Humboldt-Universität zu Berlin.

-December 2021 With Raphael Börger: “Zu einer musikalischen Wissensmaschine Ost-Berlin 1959-1990,” DVSM-Symposium: Musikwissenschaftliche und musikalische ›Schulen‹?
+December 2021 with Raphael Börger: “Zu einer musikalischen Wissensmaschine Ost-Berlin 1959-1990,” DVSM-Symposium: Musikwissenschaftliche und musikalische ›Schulen‹?
 Strukturen, Analyse, Dynamiken, online.

 November 2021: Poster “Appunns-Tonometer.
 Zur concrétisation eines Instruments, das andere Instrumente vermisst, oder: eine Organologie der Organologie um 1900,” Instrumentenforschung 2.0, Martin-Luther-Universität Halle-Wittenberg.

-October 2021 With Lorenz Gilli and Steffen Just: Round Table “Klangliche Materialität der Musik.
+October 2021 with Lorenz Gilli and Steffen Just: Round Table “Klangliche Materialität der Musik.
 Eine Soundierung” (speakers: Alan Fabian, José Gálvez, Maren Haffke, Johanna Imm, Veronika Muchitsch, Katharina Preller), All the Things You Are.
 Populäre Musik und materielle Kultur, Technische Universität Dortmund.

 November 2020: “Volkskörper-Werden.
 Körperpolitische Dimensionen der gesanglich artikulierten Gemeinschaftsstimme im Nationalsozialismus,” Body and Corporeality in 20th and 21st Century Music, University of Music and Performing Arts Graz.